TresSims/tres-sims.com/content/Projects/DjangoLoginForm.md

 ## The Backend (Django, Python)

-Fortunately for me, Django has lots of tools for handling AAA built into the software, though not all of them are enabled by default.
+Fortunately for me, Django Rest Framework has lots of tools for handling AAA built into the software, though not all of them are enabled by default.
 So, the first step was updating my `settings.py` to enable the authentication modes I wanted to support.

 ### settings.py
 ```Python